 Today, buyers and sellers have so many options at hand.
 Options like the kind of Realtor you would like to hire (expert vs amateur) and whether he/she is a Consultant, Coach or just a Sales Person.
 Also there are different marketing plans, commission rates, hiring a Buyer's Agents and the big option of “Do I buy first or sell my existing home first?”

 Whether you are about to purchase your second home or 10th home, the option to buy first or sell first is always a struggle.

 To better understand these options and pitfalls a new report "By First/Sell First?
 Where Do We Start?" has been released to help Fraser Valley home sellers better understand their options and choices.

 1) Buy first and sell later?

 This method would be a way to get the exact place you want before selling.
 But be prepared.
 There are some stresses here, especially if your current home doesn't sell right away.
 You might need to make double payments and arrange interim financing to pay for the purchase.
-About 5% of our clients choose this way, but you definitely need your banks approval prior to making this choice.
+In 2016 and 2017 about 80% of our clients chose this way, but you definitely need your banks approval prior to making this choice.